voidus/pdfposter/pdfposter.rst

---version             Show program's version number and exit -h, --help            Show help message and exit --help-media-names    List available media and disctance names and exit -v, --verbose         Be verbose.
+--version             Show program's version number and exit -h, --help            Show help message and exit --help-media-names    List available media and distance names and exit -v, --verbose         Be verbose.
 Tell about scaling, rotation and number of
                       pages.
 Can be used more than once to increase the verbosity.